 “If he wanted to run for mayor, governor even, he’d win,” said Gilson Silva do Carmo, 52, one of dos Santos’ alleged victims.

-The chubby young man in thick-rimmed glasses was also gaining a taste for the high life, police and prosecutors said.
-Dos Santos bought expensive jewelry and a swanky apartment as contracts poured in from elsewhere in Latin America and as far away as the U.S., Europe and the Gulf.
+The chubby young man in thick-rimmed glasses was also gaining a taste for the high life, buying expensive jewelry and a swanky apartment as contracts poured in from elsewhere in Latin America, the U.S., Europe and the Gulf.

 Brazil’s lenient laws regulating cryptocurrency helped fuel dos Santos’ rise, experts say.

-At the same time, Brazil’s securities regulator was making digital currencies more attractive: It authorized the country’s investment funds to invest in cryptocurrencies in 2018, giving them greater credibility.
+At the same time, Brazil’s securities regulator was making cryptocurrency more attractive: It authorized the country’s investment funds to invest in digital currencies in 2018, giving them greater credibility.
 Last year, Brazil approved Bitcoin exchange-traded funds, only the second country in the world to do so.
-And Rio de Janeiro has recently said it wants to offer incentives to those paying city property taxes using bitcoins.

-In and around Cabo Frio, where residents had seen their neighbors reap rewards by investing their life savings in G.A.S., many began to fear missing out.
+In and around Cabo Frio, where residents saw neighbors reap rewards by investing their life savings in G.A.S., many began to fear missing out.

-Then his therapist told him he sold his house to invest in G.A.S., and had been receiving 10% monthly returns for a year.
-Do Carmo invested 40,000 reais ($7,000) — just over half the money left in his retirement fund.
+After his therapist told him he sold his house to invest in G.A.S. and had been receiving 10% monthly returns for a year, do Carmo invested just over half his retirement fund.